CiPA In Silico

 Display and Export

-Results can easily be visualized and can be downloaded in JSON or CSV format
+Results can be easily visualized and can be downloaded in JSON or CSV formats

 Easy to Use

-Well-designed wizard that step by step guides through the setup and run of three different simulation workflows
+Well-designed wizard (user interface) that step by step guides the user through the setup and running of three different simulation workflows

 CiPA In Silico can be used to set up three different simulation workflows: hERG fitting, Hill fitting, and AP simulation.